susam/nimb/README.md

   admin cannot remove another admin from the room.
 This is no longer an issue.
 Unlinking the bridge from a room does remove the bridge user from the room.
 However, NIMB has always been easily removable.
-  Any admin of a Matrix room can remove NIMB from the room.
+  Any admin of a Matrix room can remove NIMB from the room provided NIMB itself was not promoted to an admin.

 - Since NIMB works as a regular IRC client and a regular Matrix client, it can work with any IRC network or Matrix server and does